python-bonobo/bonobo/docs/guide/services.rst

 * Hardcoded and tightly linked dependencies make your transformations hard to test, and hard to reuse.
 * Processing data on your laptop is great, but being able to do it on different target systems (or stages), in different environments, is more realistic.
-You'll want to contigure a different database on a staging environment, preprod environment or production system.
-Maybe you have silimar systems for different clients and want to select the system at runtime.
+You'll want to configure a different database on a staging environment, pre-production environment, or production system.
+Maybe you have similar systems for different clients and want to select the system at runtime.
 Etc.

 Service injection